-When all of the above conditions are met, PMD initiates stateless processing and releases acquired resources after processing of current operation is complete.
-Application can enqueue multiple stateless ops in a single burst and must attach priv_xform handle to such ops.
+When all of the above conditions are met, the PMD initiates stateless processing and releases acquired resources after processing of current operation is complete.
+The application can enqueue multiple stateless ops in a single burst and must attach priv_xform handle to such ops.

-17.6.1 priv_xform in Stateless operation
+17.6.1 priv xform in Stateless operation